High-Resolution Atomic Magnetometer-Based Imaging of Integrated Circuits and Batteries: Results

 \subsection{Functional DUTs: bridge rectifier and ceramic battery}

-Figure~\ref{fig:bridge_rectifier_image} shows the reconstructed magnetic field distributions produced by a bridge rectifier IC (Onsemi, MB8S) under two opposite current biasing conditions.
-Spatial maps of the in-plane field magnitude $B_{br}$ from the IC are shown, overlaid with white streamlines indicating the local field direction.
-These field maps are reconstructed by combining scalar OPM measurements performed with the bias field aligned along the $x$- and $y$-axes, respectively.
-As the OPM is a scalar sensor, this approach enables determination of both $B_{x}$ and $B_{y}$ components through independent measurements, allowing in-plane vector field visualization. \\ In a bridge rectifier, incoming positive or negative current is internally rectified by the diodes, thereby altering the current pathways and the resulting magnetic field profile.
-In Fig.~\ref{fig:bridge_rectifier_image}(a), corresponding to the negative current polarity, the measured field exhibits a dipole-like distribution with streamlines forming a curved flow pattern across the sensing region, consistent with confined current flow through a spatially asymmetric internal layout.
-When the current polarity is reversed, as shown in Fig.~\ref{fig:bridge_rectifier_image}(b), the overall field direction changes significantly; however, the pattern is not perfectly inverted.
-Instead, the field lines exhibit different curvature and amplitude, suggesting that distinct internal current pathways are activated within the diode configuration inside the IC. \\
+Having validated the imaging system using a well-defined current geometry, the subsequent experiments were conducted on functional electronic devices to demonstrate its applicability to practical IC and surface-mount battery components.
+These DUT measurements were acquired using the same raster-scanning and frequency-extraction protocol, described in Sections~\ref{subsection:frequency_estimation} and~\ref{subsection:mems_mirror}. \\ Figure~\ref{fig:bridge_rectifier_image} shows the reconstructed magnetic-field distributions produced by a bridge rectifier IC (Onsemi, MB8S) under opposite current-biasing conditions.
+Spatial maps of the in-plane field magnitude $B_{br}$ are overlaid with white streamlines indicating local field direction.
+These maps were reconstructed by combining scalar OPM measurements obtained with the bias field aligned along the $x$- and $y$-axes, respectively, enabling visualization of both $B_x$ and $B_y$ components. \\ In a bridge rectifier, the current polarity determines which internal diode pairs conduct, thereby altering the internal current pathways and the resulting magnetic-field distribution.
+For negative current polarity [Fig.~\ref{fig:bridge_rectifier_image}(a)], the measured field exhibits a dipole-like structure with pronounced curvature of the magnetic-field streamlines, indicative of spatially confined current flow through an asymmetric internal layout.
+Reversing the current polarity [Fig.~\ref{fig:bridge_rectifier_image}(b)] changes the overall field direction; however, the distribution is not simply inverted.
+Instead, differences in both field magnitude and streamline curvature are observed, with regions of enhanced curvature under negative polarity, suggesting a more confined current path compared to the broader distribution under positive bias.
+This polarity-dependent asymmetry is consistent with the activation of distinct internal diode pairs and non-symmetric routing commonly employed in compact rectifier packages.
+Although the internal metallization is not directly accessible, the measured magnetic-field maps provide indirect evidence of current redistribution within the device. \\